oreliassi/aws-cpu-monitor/README.md

 # AWS CPU Monitor

-Monitor your EC2 instance's CPU usage in style.
+Monitor your AWS CPU usage with a modern UI.

 Pick a time range, enter an IP, and get a beautiful live chart — powered by Flask, Chart.js, and CloudWatch.